SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/Parse-field-option.md

     Aug 2 04:06:08: host=10.1.1.124: local/ssl2 notice mcpd[3772]: User=jsmith@demo.com: severity=warning: 01070638:5: Pool member 172.31.51.22:0 monitor status down.

-First, we'll use a parse statement such as the following to get the User from the log message, which will return a field called `user_email` with a value of `jsmith@demo.com`:
+First, we will use a parse statement such as the following to get the User from the log message, which will return a field called `user_email` with a value of `jsmith@demo.com`: